British Columbia

 I posted a story about my Flight Over Canadian Rockies a couple of days ago.
 Today I'm going to continue it with a closer look at my favourite city - Vancouver.

 As a man is judged by his clothes, a city can be judged by its airport or a train station.
-In this regard, the Vancouver's airport has something to brag about.
-According to Skytrax, one of the most respectful airport ratings in the world, Vancouver or just YVR keeps being named the best North American airport and is constantly among the Top 10 airports in the world.
+In this regard, Vancouver's airport has something to brag about.
+According to Skytrax, one of the most respected airport ratings in the world, Vancouver or just YVR keeps being named the best North American airport and is constantly among the Top 10 airports in the world.

-I believe Vancouver airport had greatly improved before the city hosted the Olympic Games in 2010.
+I believe Vancouver Airport had greatly improved before the city hosted the Olympic Games in 2010.
 What is especially interesting is that not only are all the information banners written in English and French, the two official languages of Canada, but also in Chinese.
 I think there are two main influential factors here: close proximity to Asia and a large ethnic Chinese population in Vancouver.

-Airport terminals have a large collection of sculptures, dioramas and other interesting features with an emphasis on history, culture and nature of British Columbia.
+Airport terminals have a large collection of sculptures, dioramas and other interesting features with an emphasis on the history, culture and nature of British Columbia.

 Vancouver Airport is considered the second busiest airport in Canada by passenger traffic after Toronto.
 Perhaps, I was not there at the right time, but there were very few people in the airport.
 Montreal airport seemed to me much more busier than the one here in Vancouver.
 However, the flight map is fascinating - you can get a direct flight from Vancouver to many cities in Asia and even to Sydney, Australia!

 In 2009, right before the 2010 Olympics, the airport, which is located on the island, was connected to the city via a separate subway line called Canada Line.
 This line uses small yet fully automated trains with no drivers.
-Quite frankly, you get to see similar trains at airports across North America where they connect different terminals, however it's only the second time, after Miami's people mover, I've seen such a train in the city.
-By the way, here is some useful information for those who are going to travel to Vancouver and plan to use public transit: unlimited daily pass will cost you only 5 dollars 75 cents more than a single fare for the subway ride from the airport to the city.
-Please note that a daily pass can also be used in all buses, trolley buses and even on a sea bus.
+Quite frankly, you get to see similar trains at airports across North America where they connect different terminals, however, it's only the second time, after Miami's people mover, I've seen such a train in the city.
+By the way, here is some useful information for those who are going to travel to Vancouver and plan to use public transit: an unlimited daily pass will cost you only 5 dollars 75 cents more than a single fare for the subway ride from the airport to the city.
+Please note that a daily pass can also be used in all buses, trolley-buses and even on a sea bus.
 You may also notice that the fare from the airport is $5 more than the fare to the airport.
 This is how the subway line gets paid out.

 A front car gives you an opportunity to feel like a driver.
-On this photo - we are crossing the same bridge we have seen from high above in the previous post - Flight Over Canadian Rockies.
+In this photo - we are crossing the same bridge we have seen from high above in the previous post - Flight Over Canadian Rockies.

 A neighbourhood near Cambie Street looks nice and neat.
 The subway train finally goes underground to justify its name.

 Streets are clean which is true for almost every city in Canada.
 People are also very nice: several times when I stopped to read an outdoor map, people approached me and offered their help.
-I believe that's a common Canadian feature - to be nice and to be willing to help for those in need.
+I believe that's a common Canadian feature - to be nice and to be willing to help those in need.

 These wide wooden support structures between buildings - this is clearly something local, I have not seen anything like anywhere this in North America.

 A trolley bus inside does not look any different from a standard bus familiar to a lot of my readers.
 You can see a payment terminal at each door.
 Greater Toronto also has a similar system called Presto.
-I was very surprised to hear that the installation cost of one device is $ 25 000.
+I was very surprised to hear that the installation cost of one device is $ 25,000.
 Why is it so expensive?

 Vancouver has many very nice old buildings like this one.